 "Where you live has a huge impact on your quality of life – on how easy or hard it is to get to your job if you have one; how long it takes to get your child to hospital if you need to; how much time spent in your car or on congested roads or on overcrowded public transport takes you away from family and friends."

-We convey these messages through written submissions to the Federal Government and advocacy campaigns
+We advocate these messages to governments through submissions to the Federal Government and advocacy campaigns.

 NGAA makes submissions to Government to inform policy and funding decisions.
 Submissions made by others which may be of interest are also available.